isomerpages/pa-cdcne/_events/Upcoming Events/Walk In Interviews Happening This April.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/edm29Apr2025.jpg">
 </div>
 <p></p>
-<p>We hope these opportunities bring you one step closer to your next dream
+<p>We hope these opportunities will bring you one step closer to your next
-job.
+dream job.
 Take the next step with confidence and good luck!</p>